jeffwitz/Libusb-UVC/docs/getting_started.rst

        ...

-If you pick a specific backend, MJPEG payloads are routed through it as well so you can validate the plumbing on legacy cameras.
-The embedded GStreamer pipeline already covers MJPEG, H.264, and H.265 (``jpegdec``/``avdec_h26*``), while PyAV provides software MJPEG + H.264/HEVC decoding.
+If you pick a specific backend, MJPEG payloads are routed through it as well so you can validate the plumbing on legacy cameras or force a particular recorder.
+The embedded GStreamer pipeline already covers MJPEG, H.264, and H.265 (``jpegdec``/``avdec_h26*``), while PyAV provides software MJPEG + H.264/HEVC decoding and Matroska/AVI muxing.
 Leave the preference at ``auto`` to keep the historical MJPEG/uncompressed fast paths.

 Next Steps
 ----------